Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Unstable -homotopy theory in rigid geometry

 \subsection{Homotopy invariant presheaves on rigid spaces}

 As mentioned earlier, there are several reasonable choices of an interval object to do homotopy theory with rigid spaces such as the closed unit disc $\Brig$ and the rigid affine line $\Arig$.
-If the target category is a pro-category, one can also speak about pro-$\Brig$-invariance (Lemma~\ref{pro-invariant=Aan-invariant--lem}).

 \begin{defi} We say that a presheaf $F\in\Fun(\Rig_S\op,\Dcal)$ is \ldots \begin{enumerate} \item $\Brig$\emph{-invariant} if for every $X\in\Rig_S$ the canonical map $F(X) \to F(X\times\Brig)$ is an equivalence in $\Dcal$. \item $\Arig$\emph{-invariant} if for every $X\in\Rig_S$ the canonical map $F(X)\to F(X\times\Arig)$ is an equivalence in $\Dcal$. \end{enumerate} \end{defi}